iJohnMaged/Simple-NeuralNetwork-Py/README.md

 # Simple-NeuralNetwork-Py

-A very simple fully connected Neural Network implementation in Python based on the tutorials and the NN.js library by Danial Shiffman is this [playlist].
+A very simple fully connected Neural Network implementation in Python based on the tutorials and the NN.js library by Danial Shiffman in this [playlist].

 If you want some resources to learn about Neural Networks, I suggest checking these playlists and book:
 * [Neural networks] By [3Blue1Brown]